-The text of the opening chorus expresses two main ideas----Christians, carve this day in metal and marble----and----hasten to the crib and show your gratitude and duty, for there you may see the light of dawn revealed as the radiance of grace.
+The text of the opening chorus expresses two main ideas—-Christians, carve this day in metal and marble—-and—-hasten to the crib and show your gratitude and duty, for there you may see the light of dawn revealed as the radiance of grace.
 The proportions of the movement tell us much about the emphasis Bach put upon these ideas.
 If we include the da capo repeat, the first statement takes up two hundred and forty bars and the second, the remainder of the stanza, just over forty!
 Clearly the accent is upon the fundamental call to mark the great day rather than a description of its significant details which, in any case, will be spelt out in subsequent movements.

 The choral writing is effectively uncluttered, relying much upon a pattern of call and response; in the first instance the soprano leads the rest of the choir, latterly the basses (from bar 73).
-The middle section (from bar 120) is arranged in three easily discernible choral blocks, each dealing with a line of text----hasten to the manger and show your duty and gratitude----the morning light reveals itself----it is (to you) the radiance of Grace.
+The middle section (from bar 120) is arranged in three easily discernible choral blocks, each dealing with a line of text—-hasten to the manger and show your duty and gratitude—-the morning light reveals itself—-it is (to you) the radiance of Grace.
 Of these, the second is marked by close imitative choral entries and semi-quavers suggestive of the emergent dawn light showering itself across the world.

 The massive ritornello theme pitting oboes, trumpets and strings against each other before merging into a united heralding of the ′engraved message′, is heard four times; at the beginning and end and abutting the middle section.

-From the opening chord of the alto recitative the voicing of the low string chords conjures up a feeling of peaceful contentment, fully embracing the haunting beauty of the vocal line----Oh blessed, wonderful day [it is] on which the Saviour reveals Himself, just as has been promised.
+From the opening chord of the alto recitative the voicing of the low string chords conjures up a feeling of peaceful contentment, fully embracing the haunting beauty of the vocal line—-Oh blessed, wonderful day [it is] on which the Saviour reveals Himself, just as has been promised.

-This is short lived but it provokes an instant of inevitable Lutheran doubt and self-loathing----what are we evil ones who still foresake You?
+This is short lived but it provokes an instant of inevitable Lutheran doubt and self-loathing—-what are we evil ones who still foresake You?

 But despite our shortcomings, we are reminded that He condescended to take our shape upon Himself and become a Child in a humble stall.
 This reassurance leads to the final bars of arioso, again underpinned by an active but now entirely positive bass line, expressing the wonderment at this inexplicable happening.
-We are comforted even though we do not understand.
+We are comforted even though we may not understand.

 A number of Bach′s pre-Leipzig compositions demonstrate the extraordinary depth of expression he could extract from a single oboe line.
 The aria for soprano with oboe obbligato from C 21, the third of his cantatas to be presented in his new post, serves as an excellent example.
 Indeed, that and the melody from C 63/3 share certain characteristics, the most obvious of which are the unexpectedly incongruous cadences.
 The similarities between these two themes do, however, mask the fact that they serve quite different, although not wholly contradictory, expressive purposes.
 The aria from C 21 is about sadness, weeping and sighing, a troubled heart, alienated from God.
 The duet from C 63 is a simple, honest declaration of trust in the Lord, inextricably united with the deeply personal pleasure and satisfaction we derive from that unique relationship.
 Perhaps one of the many things that Bach teaches us is that the most profound of human emotions are not so very different from each other after all.
 In Bach′s world they are undoubtedly united through a bond of inexplicable and unfathomable beauty.